Fighting Zika Virus and Building Long-term Outbreak Response Capacity in Latin America

 ZikaPLAN was created in response to a Horizon 2020 funding call by the European Commission’s Directorate-General, Research and Innovation.
 The initiative has received funding under grant agreement number 734584.

 ZikaPLAN works closely with two other European Union-funded consortia, ZIKAction and ZIKAlliance, to establish a Latin American and Caribbean network.
 This network addresses the broader issue of building local capacity in Latin America to prepare for and rapidly launch a large-scale research response to emerging infectious disease threats.
 The three consortia also have common bodies for the global management of scientific programs, communication, and ethical, regulatory and legal issues.

 ZikaPLAN is coordinated by an Executive Board comprised of Prof. Annelies Wilder-Smith, from the University of Umeå, as Director, Prof. Eduardo Massad, from the Fundação de Apoio à Universidade de São Paulo, as Deputy Director and 15 working group leaders from partner organisations.
 Independent ethical, scientific and industrial advisory boards provide guidance.

 "ZikaPLAN brings together a wealth of expertise from around the world.
 We are all excited to be working with highly experienced Brazilian researchers who have already accumulated significant data.
 This is also an opportunity to build a network in Latin America and the Caribbean for disease threats beyond Zika."

-ZikaPLAN project director Prof. Annelies Wilder-Smith (University of Umeå, Sweden)
+ZikaPLAN Scientific Coordinator, Prof. Annelies Wilder-Smith (University of Umeå, Sweden)